 With the best renewable energy resources in the world, Australia should be a global leader in the fight against global heating.
 Instead we are helping to trigger a climate catastrophe.
 But the market is overtaking the fossils.
 TEC has worked for years to encourage the growth of a solar and wind friendly energy supply system.
 We’ve campaigned hard to popularise energy conservation.
 And we’ve lobbied doggedly to reform the National Electricity Market (NEM), which is still mainly fuelled by coal power.

 Change is happening!

-We are also the Convenor of the North Coast Energy Forum, and a founding member of the Coalition for Community Energy.
+- We convened the North Coast Energy Forum to 2016, and were a founding member of the Coalition for Community Energy.

-Recently TEC intervened in a Federal Court case which prevented SA Power Networks introducing a tariff that would have discriminated against solar owners.
+- In 2015 TEC intervened in a Federal Court case to prevent SA Power Networks introducing a tariff that would have discriminated against solar owners.

 What You Can Do: